garystafford/amazon-nova-canvas-prompting-assistant/README.md

 ### Image Configuration

-- Image Size and Aspect Ratio: Easy-to-use controls for pre-selected image sizes and aspect ratios or custom sizes
+- Image Size and Aspect Ratio: Chose from pre-selected image sizes and aspect ratios or input a custom image size
 - Image Size: Confirms the image is within the minimum and maximum total pixel size limit
 - Image Aspect Ratio: Confirms the image is within the maximum aspect ratio limit
 - Image Dimensions: Confirms the image is within the minimum and maximum pixel width and height limits
-- Image Display and Saving: Both display the generated up to 5 images and save them to a local directory within the project
+- Image Display and Saving: Generate, display, and save up to five images per request

 ## Image Samples

-All these images were created with a single prompt, using this app.
-No additional cropping or retouching was performed.
+All images shown below were created using this app.
+No additional post-production cropping or retouching was performed.

 ![Image Examples](./ui_preview/canvas_examples_1.png)